What types of Adult baseball bats are there?

-- M110- Has a standard sized knob that lies under the 1" thick handle, sometimes making the knob seem small in comparison.
-The top of the handle is around 15/16" in thickness throughout the neck, rising slowly onto a long 2 1/2" barrel.
-The thick handle brings more weight in towards your body.
-The full 1" diameter adds strength to the weakest part of any wood baseball bat, the neck.
+- 110 - Has a standard sized knob that lies under the 1" thick handle, sometimes making the knob seem small in comparison.
+The top of the handle is around 15/16" in thickness throughout the neck, rising slowly onto a long 2” barrel; the thick handle brings more weight in towards your body.
+The full 1" diameter adds strength to the weakest part of any wood baseball bat.
 This is a great wood baseball bat for players transitioning to wood.

-- 243 - Has a standard knob with a generally thin handle except for the slight flare near the bottom hand.
-The neck rises sharply onto the large and long barrel creating a large hitting surface to work with.
-The 243 is generally considered a power hitter's bat as most of the weight is out on the end, making it quite end-loaded.
+- 243 - Has a standard knob with a thin handle except for the slight flare near the bottom hand.
+The neck rises sharply onto the large and long barrel creating a large hitting surface for a hitter.
+The 243 is considered a power hitter's bat as most of the weight is out on the end, making it quite end-loaded.

-Adult Baseball Bats: BESR vs. BBCOR vs. BESR-ABIBESR
+Adult Baseball Bats: BESR vs. BBCOR vs. BESR-ABI

-Batted Ball Coefficient of Restitution (BBCOR) is the new standard that is currently governing adult baseball bats used in collegiate play, and will be implemented for high school play in 2012.
+Batted Ball Coefficient of Restitution (BBCOR) is the new standard that is currently governing adult baseball bats used in collegiate play and was implemented for High School play in 2012.
 Rather than measuring the ratio of the ball exit speed to pitch and bat speeds (like with BESR), BBCOR measures the trampoline effect of the baseball bat.
-In the past, when a pitched ball made contact with an alloy or composite baseball bat, the barrel would flex inward ever so slightly and the ball would retain some of its energy resulting in farther hits.
-Wood baseball bats don't have as much "give" to them and the ball loses much of its energy upon impact.
-The BBCOR standard ensures that non-wood bats perform more comparably to wood bats in an attempt to level the playing field.BESR-ABI
+In the past, when a pitched ball made contact with an alloy or composite baseball bat, the barrel would flex inward ever so slightly, and the ball would retain some of its energy resulting in farther hits.
+Wood baseball bats don't have as much "give" to them, and the ball loses much of its energy upon impact.
+The BBCOR standard ensures that non-wood bats perform more comparable to wood bats in an attempt to level the playing field and improve player safety.

 The BESR-ABI certification applies to BESR baseball bats that passed the Accelerated Break-In (ABI) test.
-The ABI test is meant to demonstrate how a composite baseball bat will perform over the course of its potential useful life in the baseball field.
+The ABI test is meant to demonstrate how a composite baseball bat will perform over the course of its potential useful life on the baseball field.
 The goal here is to make sure that when a composite baseball bat is fully broken-in, that it is not exceeding BESR standards.
-Baseball bats that pass the ABI test are legal for high school play across the country until the end of 2011.
-A list of these approved baseball bats can be found here.
+Baseball bats that passed the ABI test were legal for high school play across the country until the end of 2011.